luthfishahab/sfdm/README.md

 - main3.m: identifies the first turning point, and
 - main4.m: plots the results.

+Note:
+- The code for the 1D case is only valid for an even value of n.

 If there is an error in the code, please send an email to shahab@its.ac.id.

 Last update: 2 November 2024